bernotlab/BernotLab.github.io/_pages/outreach_dei.md

 nav_order: 8
 ---

-<b>Diversity Statement:</b> The Bernot Lab wants everyone to feel welcome and excited about nature and science!
-We are committed to fostering diversity, equity, and inclusion at all levels.
-Our lab is a space where everyone can be safe, work comfortably, feel welcome, and be free to be their authentic selves.
-I expect lab members to approach this commitment with attention, open-mindedness, humility, and reflection.
+<b>Team & Community Statement:</b> The Bernot Lab is passionate about outreach and engagement, and we want everyone to feel welcome and excited about nature and science.
+We agree that diversity makes teams better and we are committed to inclusion for all.
+I expect all lab members to approach this commitment with continual attention, open-mindedness, humility, learning, and reflection.
+Our lab is a space where everyone can be safe, work comfortably, feel welcome, and be free to be their authentic self.
 As scientists, we pride ourselves in a devotion to life-long learning and all lab members should bring that same drive and love of learning to better understanding the diversity of the human experience and its broader sociocultural context.

 #### See some highlights of our science engagement work below: